dustymabe/summit-2017-container-lab/labs/lab5/chapter5.md

 pull a database that someone else has packaged for us.
 In the file we have two lines commented out.
-You can easily choose which one you should use based on if you are in a lab setting (disconnected), or if you are in a non-lab (connected to internet) setting.
+You can easily choose which one you should use based on if you are in a lab setting (disconnected), or if you are in a non-lab (connected to the internet) setting.

 If you are in a lab, delete the ```docker://projectatomic/mariadb-centos7-atomicapp``` and uncomment the ```docker://mariadb-rhel7-atomicapp``` line.

-If you are following along at home delete the ```docker://mariadb-rhel7-atomicapp``` and uncomment the ```docker://projectatomic/mariadb-centos7-atomicapp``` line.
+If you are following along at home, delete the ```docker://mariadb-rhel7-atomicapp``` and uncomment the ```docker://projectatomic/mariadb-centos7-atomicapp``` line.

 * Inspect the artifacts that are to be packaged in the Nulecule: